Raylo95/Capstone/README.md

-# The Battle of the Neighborhoods Capstone Project
+# The Battle of the Neighborhoods

 ## Table of Contents